HOLIDAY DEAL! SAVE 15% WITH COUPON JOY24W – EXPIRES 12/31/24

 This is a driving tour.
 Someone in each party does need to be over 25 and willing to drive.
 Seats in the Guide Jeep are limited and only one or two Guides accompany each tour.
 Seats in the Guide Jeep may be requested at any time.
 Denali Jeep Excursions does not provide drivers.

-All customers will receive instructions from their guides on, the oare portion of their Jeep.
+All customers will receive instructions from their guides on the operation of their Jeep.
 Customers will then have the chance to ask questions and must demonstrate that they have understood the instructions.
 Jeeps are four-wheel drive, have automatic transmissions, and are perfectly equipped to handle road conditions.
 Jeeps handle and drive just like any other car.

 That depends on your party size.
 We sell seats in a Jeep on a per-person basis.
 Parties of 1 may have another party of 1 placed with them.
 Parties of 2-5 will have their own Jeep.